KathyZiomek/box-it/README.md

 ### Create a Task

-<p>Users can create unlimited tasks, sorting them into categories, and optionally assigning a due date to the task.</p>
+<p>Users can create unlimited tasks, sort them into categories, and optionally assign a due date to the task.</p>

 <p align="center">
   <img src="./media/05_create_task.PNG" height="75%" width="75%" alt="Create a Task Page"/>